 Alternatively, one can drive to Nayapul from Pokhara as well which is an old route.
 This time we chose to trek from Lumle from where we officially started our trek.
 Lumle is a charming little town in the Kaski district.
-Once we reached Lumle (1,610m) we had a lunch and trek towards Seuli bazaar by passing Chandrakot.
+Once we reached Lumle (1,610m) we had lunch and trek towards Seuli bazaar bypassing Chandrakot.

 Chandrakot (1,580m) is a famous touristic area in the Annapurna region.
-We enjoyed the magnificent view of Annapurna range in Chandrakot.
-This village is dominated by the people of mixed community.
-After enjoying the beautiful himalayas we took descent through beautiful lush village all the way to Tomijung village.
+We enjoyed the magnificent view of the Annapurna range in Chandrakot.
+This village is dominated by the people of mixed communities.
+After enjoying the beautiful himalayas we took descent through the beautiful lush village all the way to Tomijung village.

-Further taking decent for an hour we reached at bank of Modi River and crossed suspension bridge.
-After walking through flat trails for 2 hours we finally reached at Seuli bazaar (1,170m) where we stayed overnight.
+Further taking decent for an hour we reached a bank of Modi River and crossed the suspension bridge.
+After walking through flat trails for 2 hours we finally reached Seuli bazaar (1,170m) where we stayed overnight.

-Next day we had an early breakfast and took ascent trail.
+The next day we had an early breakfast and took the ascent trail.
 Following the motorway and crossing the road we took the main trekking trail to Ghandruk.
 After 3 hours of trek, we reached at picturesque Ghandruk village (1,970m), the settlement of 4000-5000 people mainly inhabited by Gurung community.

-The trekking hours was longer as compare to other days.
-From Meshar, we inclined for 1.5 hour to Isaru and had a tea break.
+The trekking hours were longer as compared to other days.
+From Meshar, we inclined for 1.5 hours to Isaru and had a tea break.
 Now the trail started to ascend above the tree line and follow a ridge to Dobato where we stopped for lunch and then continued to march towards Bayeli Kharka.

-Next day of our trek lead us to our final destination Khopra ridge (3,640m).
+The next day of our trek leads us to our final destination Khopra ridge (3,640m).
 We took a gradual ascent through alpine meadows and pastures for three hours then as one approach Khopra Ridge, we saw the tip of Annapurna South and several other peaks.